 6. Recognize their ability to make choices and set healthy boundaries.
 We can’t force others to change; however, we can extend the invitation to help people find their next step, and introduce consequences if they are unwilling to change.
 Even for family members that you love, you are not required to enable them, or to support choices that endanger yourself or others.

 7. Have possible next steps prepared.
 Suggest practical, tangible steps to take if there’s an openness to help, such as talking to a counselor, going to a support group, or finding a treatment center.
 Have several possible steps prepared, with varying degrees of effort or time required, in case they’re not willing to take the one that you would think.

 8. Participate with them.
 If the individual agrees to take a next step, offer to join them or otherwise help facilitate their forward momentum.
 Attend an NA or AA meeting with them, drive them to the counselor’s office, help them look for treatment options.
 Participating in a new recovery experience may feel uncomfortable for you, but it can greatly increase the chances of the individual taking that step and moving forward.

 9. Express hope.
 Identify something that you can honor or respect in that person, and remind them of their underlying value.
 Shame and guilt are powerful factors that individuals are likely already experiencing, even if they don’t show it.
 Hope and love can create the motivation to step through the same, guilt, or fear to get help.

-As you’re planning for and then having these conversations, keep in mind what you are trying to accomplish.
+As you’re preparing for and then having a mental health conversation, keep in mind what you are trying to accomplish.
 Is it to genuinely check in and understand more, because you’re unsure of the situation?
 Or, do you have stronger evidence of a significant problem?
 Your approach can vary based on what you are aiming to accomplish in that specific challenge.
 Friends and family play an important role in recovery.
 If you think an individual may be suicidal, you can contact the National Suicide Prevention Hotline.